Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-knowledge-graph.md

 - IS_A_PROPERTY_OF
 - IS_THE_JSON_SCHEMA_FOR

+The list of relationships should have a field for the relationship type as well as a field for each of the two nodes being connected.

 # Concepts

 A concept can be thought of as a decentralized list that is imbued with a property tree and structured into a directed acyclic graph (DAG).